M2219/ACNMR/README.md

 * Sensor Integration (LiDAR, Cameras, IMU, GPS)
 * Path Following & Obstacle Avoidance

-Designed for Hunter V2 and adaptable to other robotic platforms, ACM enables precise and efficient navigation in real-world environments.
+Designed for Hunter V2 and adaptable to other robotic platforms, ACM's goal is enabling precise and efficient navigation in real-world environments.

 ---
 ## Robot